 If you are looking for a car right now, you are probably wondering why the prices are so high.
 Especially if you bought a car prior to the 2000’s.
 There are a variety of answers to this question and we are going to take a look at them today.

 Car Prices Have Raised Over Time

-On the most basic level, something that you need to consider is the fact that car prices have raised a lot in recent years.
+On the most basic level, something that you need to consider is the fact that car prices have risen a lot in recent years.
 One of the reasons for this is the fact that cars are being built to last longer.
 Some cars are being driven well after 200,000 miles while people used to get rid of cars before 100,000 miles.

 Another factor is that the cost of living has continued to rise around the United States.
 In some areas, the cost of living is well above what the average person can afford.
-With the higher costs of living, the price of cars has had to also rise.
+With the higher costs of living, the price of cars has had also to rise.

 Prices for everything have inflated.
 This is especially true with the pandemic.
 Costs for every aspect of a business have gone up and finding employees has been difficult.
 The increased rise in inflation recently is believed by many economists to be temporary and it will level out as the side effects of the pandemic continue to ease.

 Limited Supplies For Manufacturing Cars